KRiZ-R/HA_AWSW_Wordclock/README.md

   - Spanish: "CUMPLEAÑOS", "ALARMA", "VACACIONES", "DÍA DE BASURA", "FECHA", "HORA DE ALMUERZO", "VEN AQUÍ", "TIMBRE", "TEMPERATURA"

 ## Requirements
-- A working AWSW WordClock with API access enabled.
+- A working AWSW WordClock with API access enabled with version V4.7.1 or higher.
 - https://www.printables.com/model/768062-wordclock-16x16-2024 is the one i use
 - Home Assistant version 2024.11 or higher.